“The root of suffering is attachment.”

 But how can you possibly forget loved ones?
 Even if they’re not there physically, you can’t erase their memories unless you’re specifically dealing with a desease like dementia or using drugs that alter your mind.

 To conclude, I would say detachment of certain elements like materialistic things is possible, albeit not always easy.
 But detachment of people close to us is not nearly as easy as stating it in a philosophical text or preaching about it in a religious context.
 Even amongst monks and nuns, I would argue that the illusion of detachment is more suppression than anything else.

 But then again, I’ve never tried to attain nirvana.
 I’ve never meditated with the specific intention of enlightenment.
 Perhaps one day, should a desire to do so awaken within me, I’ll have an entirely different opinion.

-That’s why I would love to know how others feel about this subject.
-Not just a mere “I believe in it” or “I don’t believe in it” but what exactly shapes your opinions about it and why?
 How do you feel about attachment and detachment?
 Do you think it’s as simple as some philosophies suggest?
 Have you ever known a monk or nun who were able to detach themselves completely?
-Share your experiences and thoughts by commenting below on our secure servers.
+Share your experiences and thoughts by commenting below.